Annie committed to a daily yoga practice last January, resolving to practice for 365 consecutive days, no matter what.

 1. You don’t need to go to a class to practice.

-“Some days, I follow an online instructor, sometimes I take a class, and sometimes I freestyle to some groovy yoga-y music,” Annie says.
+“Some days, I follow an online instructor and sometimes I freestyle to some groovy yoga-y music,” Annie says.
 She’s practiced in seven states, some interesting far flung places like Delhi, Petra, The Dead Sea, and some not so interesting places like airports and airport hotels.
+Read about how to set up a DIY yoga studio here.

 2. Everyone starts somewhere